 - 1. There will be two tests during the semester.
-They are called: First Exam and Midterm Examination. - 2.
+They are called: First Exam and Second Exam. - 2.
 There will be a Final Exam at the end of the semester. - 3.
-The evaluation will be a combination of the First Exam, the Midterm Examination and the Final exam.
+There will be several homework assigned during the semester. - 4.
+The evaluation will be done following the grading scheme: